Stories from Congo

 New PCP, CEUM Agreement Signed

-On Friday, April 20, 2018, The Paul Carlson Partnership (PCP) and the Covenant Church of Congo (CEUM) joined in a joyous ceremony of signing a [...]
+On Friday, April 20, 2018, The Paul Carlson Partnership (PCP) and the Covenant Church of Congo (CEUM) joined in a [...]

 Karawa Nurses Expand Pre-Eclampsia/Eclampsia Training